 - Serving as the foundation for animal care assessment programs

-- Providing reference materials for regulations
+- Providing reference materials for regulations.

 The national commodity or specialized industry group should first contact the National Farm Animal Care Council (NFACC) to indicate its interest in developing a Code of Practice.

-- NFACC will strike a Scientists’ Committee consisting of 6 scientists familiar with research on the care and management of the animals under consideration.
+a) NFACC will strike a Scientific Committee (target of 6 scientists) familiar with research on the care and management of the animals under consideration.
 NFACC will request two nominations from each of 1) Canadian Veterinary Medical Association, 2) Canadian Society of Animal Science, and 3) Canadian Chapter of the International Society for Applied Ethology.
-Agriculture and Agri-Food Canada’s Research Branch may also serve a role on the Scientists’ Committee.
-This committee will elect its own chair and will invite the commodity group to assign a producer representative to serve ex officio.
-The committee will identify a priority list of issues (3 – 6 specific and manageable topics that they consider to be particularly important for animal welfare in the species being considered and that will particularly benefit from a review of the available scientific literature.
+Other professional scientific bodies may be solicited as appropriate (e.g., World Poultry Science Association).
+This committee will elect it's own chair.
+The Chair of the Code Development Committee (or designate) will sit on the Scientific Committee as an observer.

-- The commodity or specialized industry group’s Code Development Committee will identify its priority list of welfare issues.
+b) The commodity or specialized industry group’s Code Development Committee will identify its priority list of welfare issues.

 Note: In the event of contingencies causing delays in the Code development process, the Code Development Committee must notify NFACC as soon as possible.
 NFACC will work with the Code Development Committee to identify means of resolving any issues and address budgetary impacts.

 - Provide secretariat support for the Scientific Committee

 - Provide secretariat support for the Code Development Committee to ensure the Code is completed in a timely fashion